starpentagon/vlm_analyzer/README.md

 ## How to build
 You can build VLM analyzer as follows:
-Also I posted my blog(http://quinstella.net/vlm-analyzer-install-ubuntu/), please find it if you can read Japanese.

 * Pull REAL Core library at the vlm_analyzer directory
 ```shell-session